satumjs/qiankun/README.md

 # @satumjs/qiankun

-A qiankun-like library based @satumjs.

-Implement all the features of `Qiankun` based on @satumjs
+A qiankun-like library which implement all the features of `Qiankun` based on @satumjs.